Australian rules football in popular culture: Documentaries

 Australian football was filmed as early as August 1898, when Essendon played Geelong at the East Melbourne Cricket Ground.
-The earliest known surviving footage of an Australian football match is Charles Cozens Spencer's film of the 1909 VFL Grand Final in which South Melbourne won their first flag against reigning premiers Carlton.
+The earliest known surviving footage of an Australian football match is Spencer's Pictures' film of the 1909 VFL Grand Final in which South Melbourne won their first flag against reigning premiers Carlton.
 In 2009, the National Film and Sound Archive celebrated the film's centenary by screening it daily over two weeks at Melbourne's Federation Square.
-Cozens Spencer also produced Marvellous Melbourne in 1910, the oldest surviving complete documentary on Melbourne.
+Spencer also produced Marvellous Melbourne in 1910, the oldest surviving complete documentary on Melbourne.
 It features a VFL match between Collingwood and Fitzroy at Victoria Park.
 Another early surviving film shows the 1911 Tasmanian State Premiership match between North Launceston and decisive winners Cananore.

 Megan Spencer's independent documentary Heathens (1991) studies the songs, chants and colourful profanity of a select group of St Kilda fans at Moorabbin Oval.
-In 1997, a behind-the-scenes documentary about the struggling Western Bulldogs titled Year of the Dogs was screened in Australian cinemas, and later re-released on DVD in 2006.
+In 1997, a behind-the-scenes documentary about the struggling Western Bulldogs titled Year of the Dogs was screened in Australian cinemas, and released on DVD in 2006.
 Included in the DVD's bonus material is the 1980 short documentary War Without Weapons, featuring Ron Barassi's motivational speeches and training sessions with North Melbourne throughout the 1979 VFL season.

 The 2007 documentary Aboriginal Rules follows the Indigenous Yuendumu Magpies Football Club over the course of a year in preparation for the Central Australian Football League.The Final Quarter is a 2019 Australian documentary, directed by Ian Darling, about the final stages of the career of Aboriginal AFL player Adam Goodes, during which he was the target of repeated booing by opposition fans.
 The film uses only archival footage and newspaper headlines from the last few years of Goodes' career.

 Goodes' treatment was also the main subject of the 2019 documentary The Australian Dream, focusing on his experiences with racism and hate as an Aboriginal man, and its prevalence within modern Australia as well as the part it played in history.
 Written and narrated by journalist Stan Grant, the film goes deeper into broader aspects of racism in society.
 It opened the Melbourne International Film Festival and won the Audience Award for Best Documentary Feature.